cynthiatreger/az-routing-guide-ep2-nic-routing/README.md

 ## 2.1.2.
 VMs and NICs
 Part of creating an Azure VM is configuring its NIC(s).
 A NIC is connected to a subnet in a VNET and gets allocated an IP address from that subnet.

 :arrow_right: A VM can have one or multiple NICs.
-The VM and its NICs must be in the same VNET.
+NICs can be in different subnets, but the VM and its NICs must all be in the same VNET.

 Unlike a physical L3 device, if more than 1 NIC is attached to the VM, there still wouldn’t be a "per-VM routing table".